Welcome to Tolbert Baptist Church's Website

 Directions

 Boil sugar, water, and salt to hard boil stage (250°F).
+Use a candy thermometer.

 Put Marshmallow Creme in mixing bowl and stir in hot syrup.